MP for Orpington

 Shadow Minister (Housing and Planning)

-Gareth Bacon is a Conservative MP for Orpington, first elected in December 2019.
-He has served in government as a Parliamentary Under-Secretary at the Ministry of Justice and has since held shadow roles, including Shadow Secretary of Transport and, more recently, Shadow Minister for London and for Housing and Planning.
+Gareth Bacon is a Conservative MP for Orpington, first elected in 2019.
+He has served in government and in shadow roles, most recently as Shadow Minister for Housing and Planning (from 2025) and as Shadow Minister for London (since 2024).

-Declared financial interests include earnings from employment, ad hoc payments and visits outside the UK.
+Declared financial interests include earnings from employment, ad hoc payments related to employment, and visits outside the UK.

 Generated 21 February 2026